-Why Use Horses?
+Why Partner with Horses?

 Horses are naturally sensitive to human emotion, energy and behavior, so this makes them uniquely appropriate for therapy.
 Horses provide immediate non-verbal feedback, which is extremely beneficial because it allows individuals to have learning experiences that cannot be easily replicated in a traditional office setting.